-Our intent is to instil a passion for books and love of reading for every child from the start of their journey at Lord Street.
+Our intent is to instil a passion for books and love of reading for every child from the start of their journey at Lord Street with the ambition to be an outstanding reader.
 We aim to ensure every child is a confident decoder with a maturing understanding and passion for books by the end of KS1.
-We build upon this fluency by focussing upon further improving comprehension and language in KS2.
+We build upon this fluency by focussing upon further improving comprehension and language in KS2 through a range of collaborative and independent learning styles.
 We intend to develop confident readers that continue to develop a love of books which educate, challenge and enthral them throughout their time at Lord Street and beyond.

 At Lord Street we recognise that the teaching of reading in KS1 will look different in some aspects to the teaching of reading in KS2.
 We have used the EEF ‘Improving Literacy in KS1’ and ‘Improving Literacy in KS2’ in conjunction with early year’s research to support our approach to the teaching of reading across school.
 We aim to ensure our curriculum promotes ambition, consistency, progression and develops best practice across school.